Custom camera implementation in Unity —— External frame data source

 - Understand the basic concepts of custom camera.

-- Understand the basic concepts, types, and runtime selection methods of frame source.
+- Understand the basic concepts, types, and selection method at runtime of frame source.

 External frame data source types